 It is critical not to confuse performing a forecast at a level of aggregation by measuring the forecast at an aggregation.
 Measurement must be at the lowest level, or the level pertinent to supply planning.
 The supply planning process is the “customer” of the supply chain forecasting process.

 Problem #1: Reporting Forecast Accuracy at a High Aggregation than the Product Location Combination

 Companies will often say that they are reporting forecast error at an aggregation (product family, product group, etc..) because it reduces the forecast error.
 Or they might say that reporting forecast error at a grouping is how different departments “want to see the forecast error.”

-While there will always be many different forecast error reports, the forecast error for supply chain planning must be measured at a specific product for a specific location.
-That is the measurement location is not optional.
+While there will always be many different forecast error reports, the forecast error for supply chain planning must be measured at a specific product for a particular location.
+That is, the measurement location is not optional.
 This leads companies to have a much lower forecast accuracy than they think they do.
 This led one executive on at a client of ours to state.

 “I don’t get it.
 Our unit forecast accuracy is high, why is our service level so low?”

-Higher aggregation means of course lower error.
-But the error cannot simply be measured wherever it is lowest!
+Higher aggregation means, of course, lower error.
+But the error cannot merely be measured wherever it is lowest!

 Solution #1: Why…For Supply Chain Planning the Forecast Error Must be Measured at the Product Location Combination

 The forecast error that is pertinent to supply planning is the error at the product location combination.
 No other aggregation higher than this has any meaning for supply planning as the supply plan must be generated at the product location.